badbrainIRC/autodeploy-wallets-bootstrap-bashscript/README.md

 # autodeploy-wallets-bootstrap-bashscript

-Deploying any wallet without user intervention:
+Deploying any wallet without user intervention (Linux only):

 -autofix some know issue for specific linux distro